MovieBias

 Primary

-The film's central critique of restrictive 1950s gender roles and its championing of women's intellectual and personal autonomy aligns strongly with progressive values, making it Left-Leaning.
+The film's central conflict critiques the restrictive traditional gender roles of the 1950s, advocating for women's intellectual independence and self-determination, which aligns with progressive values.

 The movie features traditional casting, with a predominantly white main cast that reflects its 1950s setting.
 However, its narrative centrally and explicitly critiques traditional gender roles and societal expectations for women, advocating for female empowerment and challenging patriarchal norms.